Medium/variants/README.md

 ## Condition

 Conditions return true or false based on the current request object.
-If more than one condition is supplied, then the conditional_operator (either "OR" or "AND") defaults to "AND" if omitted.
+If more than one condition is supplied, then the conditional_operator (either "OR" or "AND") must be supplied.

 Below is a list of condition types: